 An important modulator of inflammatory and antiviral reactions is the RNA-dependent protein kinase PKR.
 The presence of dsRNA, a characteristic of viral infection, activates the serine/threonine stress kinase that is inducible by IFN and TNF (Stéphanie Dabo et al., 2012).
 By phosphorylating the α-chain of the eukaryotic initiation factor eIF2, which binds tRNAi Met in a GTP-dependent way, PKR effectively suppresses translation.
-Tandem dsRNA-binding motifs (dsRBMs) are found in PKR since dsRBM2 binds with the kinase domain and obscures the active site hence the majority of PKR is inactive within the cell.
+Tandem dsRNA-binding motifs (dsRBMs) are found in PKR since dsRBM2 binds with the kinase domain and obscures the active site, hence the majority of PKR is inactive within the cell.
 The protein conformation relaxes on binding both the ATP binding and dimerization domains become active (Tomoh Matsumiya et al., 2023).
-A cis-acting element in the human TNF-α 3′-UTR renders the splicing not only dependent on the activation of PKR but also very efficient (Raymond Kaempfer.2023).
+A cis-acting element in the human TNF-α 3′-UTR renders the splicing not only dependent on the activation of PKR but also very efficient (Raymond Kaempfer 2023).
 Human TNF-α pre-mRNA activates PKR through its 2-aminopurine response element (2-APRE) sensor to enable splicing.
 The 2-APRE in the tumor necrosis factor-α (TNF-α) 3′-untranslated region acts as a strong activator of RNA-dependent protein kinase PKR, allowing messenger RNA splicing to proceed and rendering it highly efficient.
 When the 2-APRE is prevented from activating PKR, splicing is blocked.
 Translation yields TNF-α, a secreted inflammatory mediator that can induce expression of more PKR in the cell, creating a positive feedback loop (Lise Sarah Namer, et al., 2017).
 Although excessive expression of IFN-γ can cause autoimmune diseases and even toxic shock, it is necessary for protective immunity (KM Pollard et al., 2013).
-The human IFN-γ gene attenuates its own expression.
+The human IFN-γ gene attenuates its expression.
 IFN-γ mRNA activates PKR through a pseudoknot in its 5′-UTR, which phosphorylates eIF2α and prevents it from translating.
-Through a pseudoknot sensor, the 5′-UTR region activates PKR to prevent its own translation. mRNA translation, which is dependent on eukaryotic initiation factor 2 (eIF2), yields IFN-γ that can induce excess PKR expression in the cell, creating a negative feedback loop.
-Inactive PKR binds to the pseudoknot, leading to a local PKR activation resulting in phosphorylation of eIF2α which blocks further translation (Sarah Aleksandr Makariuk, et al., 2025).
+Through a pseudoknot sensor, the 5′-UTR region activates PKR to prevent its translation. mRNA translation, which is dependent on eukaryotic initiation factor 2 (eIF2), yields IFN-γ that can induce excess PKR expression in the cell, creating a negative feedback loop.
+Inactive PKR binds to the pseudoknot, leading to a local PKR activation resulting in phosphorylation of eIF2α, which blocks further translation (Sarah Aleksandr Makariuk, et al., 2025).